DIOL-UniTN/eldt-scm/README.md

 ```
 python optimization_random_search.py --n_iterations <n_iterations> --out_dir <output_directory> --no_runs <no_runs>
 ```
+> ⚠️ **Note:** For the **make-or-buy** decision problem, the list of orders is provided in an Excel document.
+Please ensure that the "population_orders" in the AnyLogic model is correctly referencing the appropriate Excel file.
 ##### hfs
 ```
 python optimization_random_search.py --n_iterations <n_iterations> --out_dir <output_directory> --no_runs <no_runs> --m <M> --e <E> --r <R> --dataset <dataset_path>